Timeline of our History

 In 1978 they set up a chain of dedicated greengrocer shops in counties Kilkenny, Waterford and Tipperary - seven in total.
 This in turn led to the next new adventure.

-In 1996 Iverk Produce established a relationship with Musgrave (SuperValu and Centra), supplying them with potatoes and carrots.
+In 1996 Iverk Produce established a relationship with Musgraves (SuperValu and Centra), supplying them with potatoes and carrots.

 In 1999 Aldi Ireland established their first shop in Parnell Street Dublin and another in Ballincollig Co.
 Cork.
-Iverk Produce supplied fresh fruit and vegetables.
+Iverk Produce supplied fresh fruit and vegetables to them.
 This relationship has grown exponentially and currently stands at over 130 stores nationwide.

 In 2009 O’Shea Farms was established by the next generation of the family.
-TJ and James O’Shea took responsibility for all field operations, processing and marketing of their produce.
+James and TJ O’Shea took responsibility for all field operations, processing & packing, and marketing of their produce.

 In 2015 the O’Shea family invested in 960 photovoltaic panels on the rooves of their potato storage sheds.
 It was Ireland’s largest private solar investment at the time and displayed a major commitment to sustainable farming for the future.